Notice of Fixing the Docker Command Injection Vulnerability (CVE-2019-5736)

 CCE uses Huawei Docker containers, which are free from this vulnerability because the runC uses static compilation.

-CCI uses Huawei Kata container engine to ensure that multiple containers on a single node are hypervisor isolated.
-CCI does not use runC containers and therefore this vulnerability does not affect CCI.
+CCI uses the Huawei Kata container runtimes to ensure hypervisor-level isolation between containers running on the same node.
+Because CCI does not rely on runC as the container runtimes, the associated vulnerability does not impact CCI.

 Solution

-• Upgrade Docker to version 18.09.2.
-If the current Docker version is an open source version earlier than v17.06, the upgrade may interrupt container services.
-This is because significant changes (including architectural decoupling and restructuring) were made to open source Docker versions later than 17.06.
+- Upgrade Docker to 18.09.2.
+If the current Docker version is an open-source version earlier than 17.06, the upgrade may interrupt container services.
+This is because significant changes (including architectural decoupling and restructuring) were made to open-source Docker versions later than 17.06.
 To minimize the container service downtime, intensively verify the upgrade plan before starting the upgrade and perform a rolling upgrade node by node.

-• Upgrade only the runC.
+- Upgrade only runC.
 For Docker versions 17.06 and earlier, upgrading runC will not interrupt services.
-Currently, runC has no vulnerability-fixing version.
+Currently, there is no vulnerability-fixing version of runC.
 If you want to upgrade runC separately, you can compile it by yourself.

-• The official Docker patch uses the system call provided by Linux kernel v3.17 or later.
+- The official Docker patch uses the system call provided by Linux kernel 3.17 or later.
 The patch may not work with certain old versions of Linux kernel.
-If the patch does not work, upgrade Linux kernel to v3.17 or later.
+If the patch does not work, upgrade Linux kernel to 3.17 or later.
 The security patch provided by Huawei Cloud CCE evolves out of the official Docker patch and has been verified to work well on multiple versions of Linux kernel.